To see the other types of publications on this topic, follow the link: Restricted and common.

 Abstract:

 Susan Haack has recently attempted to discredit religion by showing that science is an extended and enhanced version of common sense while religion is not.
 I argue that Haack’s account is misguided not because science is not an extended version of common sense, as she says.
 It is misguided because she assumes a very restricted, and thus inadequate, account of common sense.
 After reviewing several more realistic models of common sense, I conclude that common sense is rich enough to allow various kinds of extensions.
-Just as science can be correctly seen as an enhanced version of common sense, so also religion.
+Just as science can be correctly seen as an enhanced version of common sense, s

 APA, Harvard, Vancouver, ISO, and other styles